arleym/cardhouse/README.md

 # Cardhouse

-A simple project boilerplate to build upon.
+A simple personal project boilerplate I use for personal apps, prototypes, and starting projects.
+Uses Scss, jQuery, Gulp.

 ## Setup